 The Importance of a Comprehensive Agreement

 Issues like these highlight the importance of every homeowners association having comprehensive covenants and restrictions agreements which address potential issues like these that could come up, making it clear to residents that the association has the ability to take this action, and that they, as residents, have been provided notice, and have even agreed to the association’s right to take these steps.

 Legally, while an association could not take over on powers that are only allotted to local law enforcement (for example, issuing traffic tickets), they can fine residents for violating rules set forth in the association agreement, such as those prohibiting overnight on-street parking.
 State Attorneys General will occasionally address division of power issues like these, for example, noting that property owners associations are able to assess and collect fines and penalties, but that this involves a private matter between the association and the violator, and not the state or its law enforcement powers.
 In fact, police departments in some states aren’t legally allowed to issue speeding tickets based on the type of electronic monitoring and photographs that associations will often put up in order to gather this type of data.

 Consult an Experienced Florida Homeowners Association Attorney

 You never want to find yourself in a situation whereby you are dealing with a lawsuit from a resident because you did not properly address an issue in your covenants and restrictions agreement.
-Contact one of our experienced homeowners’ association attorneys at HD Law Partners today to discuss the proactive legal representation we provide to homeowners associations and property managers—we serve clients throughout Dade City, Orlando, Sarasota, and Tampa, Florida.
+Contact one of our experienced homeowners’ association attorneys at HD Law Partners today to discuss the proactive legal representation we provide to homeowners associations and property managers—we serve clients throughout Wesley Chapel, Orlando, Sarasota, and Tampa, Florida.